nanthininarayanan/SAR-RARP/README.md

 ## Code

 The train file runs and saves the models on a subset of the data.
 The test file saves the predictions of the model on test set.
 The evaluate file calculates the accuracy and other metrics of the group of models and also displays the confusion matrix.
 Random forest algorithm is implemented with this code.
+The models used can be found in the models folder along with the test predictions in the testpred folder and the true labels in the testlabels folder.